flutter/website/src/docs/get-started/install/chromeos.md

 $ flutter analyze
 ```

-Sample output for these may look like:
+Sample output for these might look like:

 ```terminal
 Analyzing ...